cewing/codefellows_f2_python/students/MarkCharyk/README.md

 ### What do I like?
 Apart from code, I brew beer, run long distances, root for the Sounders and the Mariners, think about my dog too much, sing karaoke, use the Oxford comma, and [make bad jokes](https://www.twitter.com/markcharyk "My Twitter").

+### Where can you find me?
+I am planning on being around the CodeFellows office on Mondays leading up to class (5-7) and Thursdays during normal class time (7-9).
+If neither of those times work for you, let me know and I'm absolutely available to come in by appointment as well.